Nerkho/MS08-067/README.md

 This is an updated version of a MS08-067 Python exploit script to make it compatible with Python 3.

-It's based on the code of Andy Acer.
+It is based on Andy Acer's code.
 Cloned and edited from this repository:
 https://github.com/andyacer/ms08_067